 What are the Costs and Benefits?

 For Aimm-Plus and Aimm-Regional, the 'Billing and Movement' report is also sent within a week, with fully priced and addressed invoices for direct import into the Airport's existing billing system, usually with no further data entry.
-By making use of the Airport's existing billing system rather than duplicating this itself, Aimm is considerably more cost efficient than most other methods of collecting landing fees.
+By making use of the Airport's existing billing system rather than duplicating this itself, Aimm is considerably more cost efficient than older methods of collecting landing fees.

---- Either Aimm's Transcription Operators, or Transcription Operators employed by the Airport, can download the filtered radio calls from the Aimm Server onto any Windows computer, either at the airport or anywhere with Internet access, play them back and enter the movements.
+--- Either Aimm's Transcription Operators, or Transcription Operators employed by the Airport, can download the filtered radio Voice calls from the Aimm Server onto any Windows computer, either at the airport or anywhere with Internet access, play them back and enter the movements.

 --- Aimm does all the rest...
 Airspace Activity and Movement Reporting, Risk Management reminders, Regulatory Authority reports to remain in compliance, and in the case of Aimm-Plus and Aimm-Regional produce a CSV file of priced and addressed invoicing data for import into the Airport's existing billing system so the aircraft operators can be charged landing fees.
 Aimm has robust system monitoring, data collection and retention methods, however the service is provided solely on the understanding that no liability for loss of landing fees or any other losses arising from loss or corruption of data will be accepted by Aimm.

 The Aimm developers have a long history in Data Analytics (extracting the meaning from raw computer data) and analysis of patterns in data.
 With the power now available on 'Cloud' based and Distributed systems, Aimm has the computer itself do much of the work and thus considerably reduce the human input required.
 By making full use of the latest technology for automation, Aimm is usually able to provide a service to a higher standard and at around half the cost of alternative methods.